Clojure in London: Signal Media

 by Jon Pither

-This post is part of our Clojure In series, taking an in depth look at companies that have adopted Clojure from across Europe.
+This post is part of our Clojure In series, taking an in-depth look at companies across Europe who have adopted Clojure.
 In this article we look at Signal Media, a London based company using machine learning to turn unstructured textual content into knowledge.

 Clojure is a pragmatic, real language, designed to be run in production